 4. References / Citations

 Every Wikipedia page is supported by references as to its notability.
 These references must be trustworthy and non-promotional.
 References are often called "citations".
-References become the milestones a brands' reputation campaign executes.
-Put another way - the references in the imaginary Wiki page are used as a guide for outreach and PR specialists to use to build a positive online presence for the brand.
+References become the milestones a brand's reputation campaign executes.
+Put another way - the references in the imaginary Wiki page are used as a guide for outreach that PR specialists can use to build a positive online presence for the brand.

 How does this help with ORM strategy?

-The content must meet reliability guidelines and stand the test of Wikipedia editors scrutiny.
-It insures a high quality online brand that fits an overall theme is created during a reputation management campaign.
+The content must meet reliability guidelines and withstand the scrutiny of Wikipedia editors.
+It ensures a high-quality online brand that fits the overall theme created during a reputation management campaign.

 When completed, the RWOS provides:

 - A list of media targets that will support the story